0ALI0ZARGAR0/.m3u-to-Spotify/README.md

 - `playlist.m3u` for compatibility with other players
 - `manifest.json` summarizing the run
 - `playlists_overview.json` listing every playlist discovered (owned, collaborative, or skipped)
+- `cover_image.jpg` when the playlist has artwork available

 ## Notes